skip to content

 Our goal is to develop, implement and evaluate a novel dashboard visualization on meteorological data as well as to improve the given dashboard on atmospheric rivers designed during the “Visual Analysis Lab”.
 The output of the project can be used by all researchers in KPA.

-KPA 006 (started)
+KPA 006 (completed)

 Prof. Dr. Tony Reimann - Geography – Geochronology and Geomorphology